 District Distance Education personnel are here to provide faculty with training, assistance, and support in preparing and teaching fully online, hybrid, and web-enhanced courses using Canvas.
 District DE strives to offer the finest in

-These DE Faculty Training, or DEFT, resources and support are available on-demand and by appointment.
-Our hope is that these resources will help faculty increase their skills in online instruction or to "become DEFT" in online instruction.
-Review the options in the left navigation and linked below to find the support you need.
+These DE Faculty Training or DEFT, resources and support are available on-demand and by appointment.
+Our hope is that these resources will help faculty increase their skills in online instruction or "become DEFT" in online instruction.
+Review the options in the left navigation and links below to find the support you need.

 Canvas shells will be available for all classes about two months before the start of the semester.
 Faculty looking to collaborate with colleagues can

 Need Canvas Support?

-District DE offers the following Canvas support in addition to our 1:1 appointments, training courses, and webinars (add links).
+District DE offers the following Canvas support in addition to our 1:1 appointments, training courses, and webinars.

 DE Faculty Training (DEFT) Resources